-Nowadays is easy to dream of a melting pot society, the global village idea is everyday closer.
-The educational level in our society has been steadily increasing during the last 60 years.
+Nowadays is easy to dream of a melting pot society.
+The global village idea is every day closer.
+The educational level of the American nation has been steadily increasing over the last 60 years.
 America has become a more tolerant and open society.
-We have bankers, doctors, scientists, singers, Senators, etc., from every racial group.
-The US has managed to assert that is entirely possible for people from different creeds, beliefs, colors, economic status, educational level, physical appearance, sexual orientation, nationalities, ethnic groups, etc. to live together in complete peace and mutual respect.
-Everybody is under the same laws, with the same rights, and with liberty and justice for all.
-We accept there are many privileges that the person has to gain and work hard to keep it.
+As an illustration, there are bankers, doctors, scientists, singers, Senators, etc. from each ethnic group.
+In addition, the US has managed to assert that is entirely possible for people from different creeds, beliefs, colors, economic status, educational level, physical appearance, sexual orientation, nationalities, ethnic groups, etc. to live together in complete peace and mutual respect.
+Important to realize, everybody is under the same laws, with the same rights, and with liberty and justice for all.
+Accordingly, we accept there are several privileges that the person has to gain and work hard to enjoy them.

 We have learned so far that the more educated a person is, the more tolerant he becomes.
-There is a strong negative linear correlation relationship between education and racism as well as justice equality and racism.
-Science has proved that human beings share 99.99% of genes.
-The Superior Race Theory has been widely discredited.
+In fact, there is a strong negative linear correlation relationship between education and racism as well as justice equality and racism.
+By the same token, science has proved that human beings share 99.99% of genes.
+Therefore, the Superior Race Theory has been widely discredited.
 Every day there are more among us who want to respect others.
 Most people recognize that behind any skin color, there is a truly lovely human being; the apparent differences between us are set by our educational opportunities and our hard work.

 How do you evaluate the current racism situation in your area?

 Unfortunately, there is another side to that coin.
 Racism is still a social illness and a huge problem globally and in the US.
-Thousands believe that the skin color determines who you are.
-The government’s security forces promote the racial profiling; there seems to be a strong racial bias in police pullovers, cars, and pedestrians search.
+On the negative side, some people believe that the skin color determines who you are.
+Frequently, the government’s security forces promote racial profiling; there seems to be a strong racial bias in police pullovers, cars, and pedestrians search.
 The things went from worse to worst after the multiple terrorist attacks and the immigration waves from war-torn countries.
-Hate speech, which has become commonplace in the public sphere is dangerously increasing xenophobic in our society.
-The presidential campaign is openly promoting racism and segregation.
+No to mention, hate speech has become commonplace in the public sphere, which is dangerously increasing xenophobic in our society.
+Moreover, The presidential campaign is openly promoting racism and segregation.
 The media is exalting a new wealth or economic caste and discriminating against the others.

 The future of racism still unclear, we are facing a colossal threat to our basic social structure.
 We need to do our part If we support the end of racism.
 Everybody has to speak up with friends, family, and fellows about it.
-We have to promote the rational thinking.
+We have to promote rational thinking.
 We need to search for the real reason that encourages it.
-We have to demand a solution to overcrowded public services and look at the figures to find the true behind it.
-The human being nature tends to reject whatever he fears.
-Lamentably, this rejection generates segregations.
+We have to demand a solution to overcrowded public services and look at the figures to find the truth behind it.
+Human being nature tends to reject whatever he fears.
+Lamentably, this rejection generates segregation.
 The only solution to decrease fears is knowledge.
-A better education is our best bet to an egalitarian and racism-free society.
+Better education is our best bet to an egalitarian and racism-free society.
 The best thing everybody can do is to follow Gandhi’s example and “Be the change that you want in the world” The more tolerant you become, the more tolerant the world becomes.

 Remember Sharing is caring.